-2.2 METHODS 2.2.1 MORPHOLOGICAL CHARACTERIZATION
+2.2 Experimental Design and Cultivation Conditions

-The experiment was conducted at the college of agricultural biotechnology, Latur in a randomized block design with three replications for morphological characterization.
+A randomized block design with three replications was used for morphological characterization.

+2.3 Data Collection

+2.3.1 Morphological evaluations

 Observations were made on five plants chosen at random in every entry derived from every replication.
-Days to first flower, Days to 50% flowering, Colour of flower, Plant height at maturity (cm), Number of primary branches per plant, Number of capsules per plant, Number of seeds per capsule, 1000 seed weight (g), Yield per plant (g).
+Days to first flower, days to 50% flowering, colour of flower, plant height at maturity (cm), number of primary branches per plant, number of capsules per plant, number of seeds per capsule, 1000 seed weight (g), yield per plant (g).
 (Akbar et al., 2003).
-Statistical analyses were performed on the morphological character results, using measures such as the arithmetic mean, coefficient of range, standard error, etc.

-2.2.2 Biochemical analysis
+2.3.2 Biochemical analysis

-2.2.2.1 ISOLATION OF TOTAL PROTEIN

-Using linseed flour from mature, dehulled grains, (Sardar et al. 2012) calculated the total seed protein content of linseed grain.
-After preparing a mixture of 3 mg of flour and 100μl of extraction buffer (which included 0.1% bromophenol blue, 2.3% SDS, 5% β-mercaptoethanol, 10% glycerol, and 0.055 M Tris-HCl at pH 6.8), the mixture was heated for 10 minutes.
+Using linseed flour from mature, dehulled grains, the total seed protein content was calculated according to Sardar et al. (2012).
+After preparing a mixture of 3 mg of flour and 100 μL of extraction buffer (which included 0.1% bromophenol blue, 2.3% SDS, 5% β-mercaptoethanol, 10% glycerol, and 0.055 M Tris-HCl at pH 6.8), the mixture was heated for 10 min.
 After adding the freshly made protein extraction solution to each tube, a cyclo-mixer was used to thoroughly mix the mixture.
-The tubes were then incubated for one to two hours at -20°C. The samples were centrifuged at 10,000 rpm for five minutes at 4°C after incubation.
-After mixing with dye, the supernatant was collected and heated in a water bath at 95°C for 5 minutes, yielding denatured proteins that were subsequently used for SDS-protein profiling.
+The tubes were then incubated from 1–2 h at -20°C. The samples were centrifuged at 10,000 rpm for 5 min at 4°C after incubation.
+After mixing with dye, the supernatant was collected and heated in a water bath at 95°C for 5 min, yielding denatured proteins that were subsequently used for SDS-protein profiling.
 SDS-PAGE in a discontinuous buffer system was used to analyze the extracted samples' proteins, with a 5% stacking gel and a 15% acrylamide resolving gel.
-After loading a 10μl sample of extracted proteins and a protein marker, the gel was electrophoresed in Tris-glycine buffer at 30 mA for 3 hours.
+After loading a 10 μL sample of extracted proteins and a protein marker, the gel was electrophoresed in Tris-glycine buffer at 30 mA for 3 h.
 The resulting protein banding patterns were considered the genotype's "fingerprint".

-2.2.3 MOLECULAR ANALYSIS

 Genomic DNA was extracted from the leaves of 18 linseed genotypes following the Cetyltrimethyl Ammonium Bromide (CTAB) method with some modifications as described by Doyle and Doyle (1987).

-2.2.3.1 ISSR AND SSR ANALYSIS

 The analysis involved the use of five SSR and six ISSR primers.
-25 µL of reaction volume containing the following chemicals was used for PCR amplifications: 0.1 µmol/L of primer, 1x PCR buffer, 3U Taq polymerase, 25–30 ng of genomic template DNA, 2.0 mmol/L MgCl2, and 100 µmol/L of each dNTP.
+25 µL of reaction volume containing the following chemicals was used for PCR amplifications: 0.1 µmol L-1 of primer, 1x PCR buffer, 3U Taq polymerase, 25–30 ng of genomic template DNA, 2.0 mmol L-1 MgCl2, and 100 µmol L-1 of each dNTP.
 To enhance the findings, some modifications were made to the original program, including alterations to the annealing temperature and the number of amplification cycles.
-The amplification procedure involved pre-denature at 94 °C for 5 minutes, 45 cycles of 94 °C for 1 minute, 36 °C (for ISSR analysis) or 58-60 °C (for SSR analysis) for 1 minute, and 72 °C for 1 minute, with a final extension at 72 °C for 10 minutes.
+The amplification procedure involved pre-denature at 94 °C for 5 min, 45 cycles of 94 °C for 1 min, 36 °C (for ISSR analysis) or 58-60 °C (for SSR analysis) for 1 min, and 72 °C for 1 min, with a final extension at 72 °C for 10 min.
 The amplification results were observed using ethidium bromide-stained 1.8% (for ISSR analysis) or 2.5% (for SSR analysis) agarose gel electrophoresis.
 Using the 100 bp and 1000 bp DNA marker ladders, the length of each fragment (bp) in the amplified product was calculated.
-(Kale et al. 2012; Rajwade et al. 2010), (Soto-Cerda et al., 2011; Chandravati et al., 2018; Saroha et al., 2022).
+(Rajwade et al., 2010; Soto-Cerda et al., 2011 ; Kale et al., 2012; Chandravati et al., 2018; Saroha et al., 2022).

+2.4 Statistical Analysis

 3. RESULTS AND DISCUSSION